-Where applicable, the successful applicant will be required to serve a 12 month probationary period.
+Where applicable, the successful applicant will be required to serve a 9 month probationary period for a grade 7 appointment and a 12 month probationary period if appointed at grade 8.

 Pension

 The successful applicant will be eligible to join the Universities' Superannuation Scheme.
 Further information regarding this scheme is available from Payroll and Pensions.